Dillinger Is Dead: Themes

-The film, and especially its surreal finale in which the character Glauco leaves home and finds a job on a yacht, has been interpreted variously.
+The film, and especially its finale in which the character Glauco leaves home and finds a job on a yacht, has been interpreted variously.
 Author Fabio Vighi approached it from a psychoanalytical standpoint, suggesting the uxoricide is an attempt to "kill" something inside himself.
 Glauco repeatedly stages his own suicide throughout the film.
 The final murder, then, is a means to escape his life by eliminating the primary link to his bourgeois lifestyle, which he would otherwise be unable to leave.

 Writer Mira Liehm posits director Marco Ferreri followed in the style of the Theatre of the Absurd and did not apply psychology or logic to his characters but then placed his absurdist creations in a real world context.
 The home with its many luxuries, such as the gourmet dining and film projector, as well as the cleaning and decoration of the gun, are meaningless diversions which trap Glauco in a metaphorical prison and suffocate him.
 His isolation leads to death or an "illusionary escape".
 As Italian film historian Paolo Bertetto explained, "The escape to Tahiti means a total closure of all horizons, the paralysis of all possibilities; we are brought down to zero, stripped of all perspectives, and restored to the original nothingness."